SHARE

 INP provided the following services:

-• On-site inventory and evaluation of existing plans
+• On-site inspection and evaluation of existing documentation

-• Determination of cooling requirements for base, partial, and peak loads
+• Determination of cooling demand for base, part-load, and peak load operation

-• Development and comparison of four concept variants
+• Development and comparison of four technical concept variants

-• Preparation of rough plans for installation, connection, and integration into existing infrastructure
+• Preparation of preliminary layout plans for installation, connection, and integration into existing infrastructure

-• Investment and operating cost estimates for each variant
+• Estimation of investment and operating costs for each variant

-• Initial scheduling for implementation of the variants
+• Initial project scheduling for implementation of the variants

-• Integration of requirements from safety, maintenance, fire protection, and approval concepts
+• Integration of requirements for safety, maintenance, fire protection, and approval concepts

 • Recommendation of a technically and economically suitable preferred variant

-• Preparation of a report for internal decision-making at the customer's site
+• Preparation of a report for the client´s internal decision making

 Points of contact